easy toddler activities

 easy toddler balloon craft

-7. Simple Baking Together
+7. Bake a Simple Treat Together

 Choose a simple recipe, like making cookies or a cake, and bake together.
 Let your toddler help with pouring or mixing.
 They will love eating what they helped make.
 This activity is educational because they learn about measurements and following steps, and it's enjoyable because it involves yummy food.

-8. Picnic in the Park
+8. Have a Picnic in the Park

 Pack up some snacks and a blanket and have a picnic at a nearby park.
 Let your toddler help pick what snacks to bring.
 They’ll love the adventure of eating outside.
 This is good for their social skills and understanding of planning, and it’s just plain fun.

-9. Puzzle Time
+9. Play Puzzle Time

 Get a few simple puzzles for your toddler to solve.
 They might need a little help at first, but they will get the hang of it.
 Puzzles are fun for them because it feels like solving a mystery, and it’s educational because it teaches problem-solving and fine motor skills.

-10. Nature Walk
+10. Take a Nature Walk

 Go for a walk outside and look at the flowers, trees, and bugs.
 You can let your toddler pick up leaves or small sticks.
 This is enjoyable because it’s exploring, and it’s educational because you can teach them the names of plants and animals you see.